 The University cannot apply for CRICOS registration until the program is internally approved (i.e. the program proposal has been approved by the Vice-Chancellor and President).
 Remember that some students studying at Australian secondary schools are international students on student visas.

-For further clarification contact the Educational Compliance Officer, Learning and Quality Support.
+For further clarification contact the Educational Compliance Officer, Education Quality.